• Menu

 5 Affordable Adventures in Puerto Rico

-If you’re looking for a cheap yet awesome destination for next year, check out these 5 affordable adventures in Puerto Rico!
-Not gunna lie, I travel to certain places based on what I find when I Google “cheapest flights from LAX” sometimes.
+If you’re looking for a budget-friendly yet awesome destination for next year, check out these 5 affordable adventures in Puerto Rico!
+I’m not going to lie, I travel to certain places based on what I find when I search “cheapest flights to anywhere” sometimes.
 But that was only part of the reason why I wanted to travel to Puerto Rico!
+It’s truly such a natural and cultural gem, that deserves more attention!

 affordable adventures in puerto rico